gf5901/cbh-take-home-project/Refactoring.md

 2. I pulled out the hashing logic into a function to reduce duplicate code and make it easier to test.
 3. I pulled out the logic for getting the partition key out of the event for readability.
 Also makes it easier to test smaller chunks of functionality.
 4. I added comments to each line to explain what is going on.
+5. I renamed some of the variables to make it clearer to me what they were used for.
+6. I moved the initialization of candidate to where the variable is created.